Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 As time went by, he turned out to also be deep into conspiracy theories (or were they?) about the deep state, mass surveillance ala China-style, not having any digital trace, using cash only, TOR browser, encryption, legal tax evasion, etc.

-We had a nice latte in Kaikōura, saw the free-roaming seals after and he got just in time for his ferry to Wellington as I decided to spend the night in Picton and catch the ferry the next day.
+We had a nice latte in Kaikōura and saw the free-roaming seals afterwards.
+We got to Picton just in time for his ferry to Wellington and I decided to spend the night in Picton and catch the ferry the next day.

 Lesson 3: You can hitch a ride in a car on the ferry to Wellington but you will still have to pay as the fee is per person (+vehicle fee).